nickthehustler/project-four-general-assembly-chatbuddies/README.md

 ##Future Developments
-- User can profile upload
+- User can profile picture upload
 - Incorporate a search feature that allows users to find other users to chat
 - Break up the chat to allow for smaller group chats